rubensa/docker-node-chrome/README.md

-# Docker image based on ubuntu and running tini init system
+# Docker image based on official node image with Google Chrome installed

 This is a Docker image based on [node](https://hub.docker.com/_/node/) with Google Chrome installed.